Pure sourdough in a bread machine — no commercial yeast

 - Bulk ferment in the machine: Leave the dough in the machine with the lid closed and power off.
 The enclosed machine acts as a warm proofing box.
 Let rise 4-7 hours, checking periodically until roughly doubled.

-- Oven bake: Transfer dough to a greased loaf pan, let rise until cresting the rim (1-2 hours), then bake in a conventional oven at 375F for 30-35 minutes
+- Bake: Either run a "Bake Only" cycle if your machine has one, or transfer dough to a greased loaf pan, let rise until cresting the rim (1-2 hours), then bake in a conventional oven at 375F for 30-35 minutes.

 Tips